Why do I bowl the same way and not hit Strikes?

 3. Precise balls are best to hit a small group of pins.

-Equip your bag in the Arsenal according to your needs and considering all situations that may happen during the match.
+Compose your Deck in the Arsenal according to your needs and consider all situations that may happen during the match.

-There are different pin layouts in the game and all of them have different 'perfect' spots for Strikes.
+There are different pin layouts in the game, and they all have different perfect spots for Strikes.
 The way you hit Strikes on one layout can work badly for another.
-For example, on a classic pin layout, you need to aim to the 'pocket'.
-For a right-handed bowler, the pocket is between the one-pin and three-pin.
-For a lefty, it’s between the one-pin and two-pin.
+For example, on a classic pin layout, you need to aim at the pocket.
+The pocket is between the one-pin and the three-pin or the one-pin and the two-pin.
 As for other pin layouts, you need to figure it out yourself or ask other players to share their tactics.